 I grew up in a small town in Connecticut, on a quiet cul-de-sac called Willow Lane--even though there wasn't a single willow tree in sight.
 Our neighborhood had no shortage of other trees, though, as all of the houses on the north side of the street had the woods to border their back yards, a sprawling range of trees that ran for miles and miles.

 My bedroom window faced the forest.
 Each night, before climbing into my canopy bed, I would stand on my ladybug stool and peer out into the woods.
-In summer, my nose pressed up against the screen, I could see the little flashes of fireflies, travelling in drunken, weaving patterns around and about the trees.
+In summer, my nose pressed up against the screen, I could see the little flashes of fireflies, traveling in drunken, weaving patterns around and about the trees.
 I'd fall asleep to the sound of peepfrogs and wake up to the first bird songs of morning.

 About a hundred feet into the woods, just off the well-worn path, was a boulder the size of a Volkswagen Beetle, with the words MAGIC ROCK painted in white capital letters on its side.
 No one knew who had painted the words, but everyone knew the wishing procedure: Stand atop the boulder, slowly turn around three times, and make a wish--only one wish per forest visit, and no wishing on the way back out!